-One night sitting on the dining room floor of our basement apartment, we decided we had enough.
-We were depressed and pissed because our debt was keeping us from the life we wanted – the life we pretended to have.
+One night sitting on the dining room floor of our basement apartment, we said “Enough!”
+We were depressed and pissed because our debt was keeping us from the life we wanted – the life we pretended we had.
 We couldn’t live that way anymore and knew something had to change.

 We had to change.
 Maybe you want something different, too?

-The first step in ours and any change starts with changing our mind.
-There’s a big difference between wishing for a change, believing we can change and taking the action to make the change.
-That’s why starting with how we think is the key.
+The first step for any change is changing your mind.
+There’s a big difference between wishing for change, believing you can change and taking action to make the change.
+That’s why starting with changing our thinking is key.

-2. Get the vision to becoming debt free
+2. Have the vision to become debt free

-Many of us today can’t even imagine a life without debt.
+Many of us can’t even imagine a life without debt.
 Whether it’s student loan debt, credit cards or medical bills.
-Debt is a constant in our lives.
+Debt is a constant.
 It doesn’t have to be.

-When we got real about our $51,000 in credit card debt, we had to picture what a debt free life looked like.
+When we got real about our $51,000 of credit card debt, we had to picture what a debt free life looked like.
 For example, we were paying $10,000 a year in interest to credit card companies.
 Stupid, right?
-We started to picture what we could do with an extra $10,000.
+We started to picture what we could do with that $10,000.

-It was FUN imagining it.
-We talked about taking real vacations, ones that didn’t cause a credit card hangover when we returned home.
+It was FUN daydreaming.
+We talked about taking real vacations, ones that didn’t cause a credit card hangover.
 We talked about moving out of our basement apartment and buying a condo.

-What would your debt free life look like?
-There is real freedom when we become debt free.
-We have more money.
-We have less stress.
-Will you create your debt free vision?
+What would your debt-free life look like?
+There’s freedom when you become debt free.
+You have more money and less stress.
+Can you visualize this for yourself?

 Like Macklemore sang in Thrift Shop, “Only got $20 in my pocket, I’m, I’m, I’m hunting.
 This is fucking awesome.”
-You can have a lot of fun when you know where the f*ck your money is coming from and where it’s going.
+You can have a lot of fun when you know where the f*ck your money’s coming from and where it’s going.

-Knowing where you are and where you want to go gives you the roadmap for making it happen.
-When we want to become debt free we need that roadmap, otherwise, Sunday Funday, poppin’ bottles at happy hour and that Amazon addiction become the path of least resistance, especially when Visa and Master Card don’t say no until it’s too late.
+Knowing where you are and where you want to go gives you a roadmap for making it happen.
+When we wanted to become debt free we needed that roadmap, otherwise, Sunday Funday, poppin’ bottles at happy hour and that Amazon addiction would stay the path of least resistance – especially when Visa and Master Card don’t say “No.”

-The other great thing with living off of Benji is we can spend with a purpose.
-What truly makes you happy?
-No, not temporarily happy.
-Not a slight buzz from a couple of cocktails or Starbucks-happy.
+Another great thing about the Benjis is we now spend with a purpose.
+What truly makes you happy, not temporarily happy?
+Not a slight buzz from a couple of cocktails or Starbucks-happy?

 What, days or weeks later, makes you smile?
 Spend your money on that?
-Let’s create a plan to do it.
-Let’s take those steps together.
+Create a plan to do it.

 Where the hell are you financially?
-If you’ve read this far you might have an idea, but as we all know, an idea ain’t worth jack if you don’t do anything with it.
-How many times have you thought of a great business idea only to see someone else later do something with that idea and make bank?
-It’s happened to me.
+If you’ve read this far down, you might have an idea but, as we all know, an idea ain’t worth jack if you don’t do anything with it.
+How many times have you thought of a great business idea only to see someone else later do something your idea and make bank?
+It’s happened to us.

-Getting real with your financial state is a great motivator in planning to do something and here are a few simple tools to help you.
+Getting real with your financial state is a great motivator to doing something, and here are a few simple tools to help you.

 5. Have the audacity to do it

-Think back to your last amazing first date.
+Think about your last amazing first date.
 How did it happen?
 I’m not talking about the logistics.
-I’m sure some of those are too personal to share, except for on Grindr or Scruff.
+I’m sure some of those are too personal to share, except on Grindr or Scruff.

-Think back to how it all began, though.
-Who asked whom?
-Which one of you had the guts to ask the other out?
+Think back to how it began, though.
+Who asked who?
+Which one of had the courage to ask the other out?
 After that date, weren’t you happy? (insert mischievous grin)

-The same goes for your money.
+The same goes with your money.
 It’s not a marriage.
 So, take a few simple steps to become debt free?
-Your wallet and maybe even your husband or future husband will thank you.
+Your wallet, your husband or future husband will thank you.
 Cuz there ain’t nothing sexier than a man with his shit together.
 And that shit includes your money.